 The novel is an adaptation of the first four parts of Adams' radio series of the same name.
 The novel was first published in London on 12 October 1979.
 It sold 250,000 copies in the first three months.
 The book begins with contractors arriving at Arthur Dent's house.
 They wish to demolish his house in order to build a bypass.
 Arthur's best friend, Ford Prefect, arrives warning of the end of the world.

-Mostly Harmless Mostly Harmless is a novel by Douglas Adams and the fifth book in the Hitchhiker's Guide to the Galaxy trilogy.
+Mostly Harmless.
+Mostly Harmless is a novel by Douglas Adams and the fifth book in the Hitchhiker's Guide to the Galaxy trilogy.

 It was originally published by Pan Books as a paperback.
 The book was inspired by the song "Grand Hotel" by British rock band Procol Harum.
 It takes its name from Milliways, the Restaurant at the End of the Universe, one of the settings of the book.
-Plot summary The Restaurant at the End of the Universe

-Life, the Universe and Everything Life, the Universe and Everything (1982, ISBN 0-345-39182-9) is the third book in the five-volume Hitchhiker's Guide to the Galaxy science fiction series by British writer Douglas Adams.
+Plot summary Life, the Universe and Everything.
+Life, the Universe and Everything (1982, ISBN 0-345-39182-9) is the third book in the five-volume Hitchhiker's Guide to the Galaxy science fiction series by British writer Douglas Adams.

 The title refers to the Answer to Life, the Universe, and Everything.
 A radio adaptation of Life, the Universe and Everything was recorded in 2003 under the guidance of Dirk Maggs, starring the surviving members of the cast of the original Hitchhiker's radio series.
 Adams himself, at his own suggestion, makes a cameo appearance; due to his death before production began on the series, this was achieved by sampling his character's dialogue from an audio book of the novel read by Adams that was published in the 1990s.
 The radio adaptation debuted on BBC Radio 4 in September 2004.
+The Hitchhiker's Guide to the Galaxy.
 The Hitchhiker's Guide to the Galaxy is often abbreviated "HG2G" and "HHGTTG" (as used on fan websites) also "H2G2" (first used by Neil Gaiman as a chapter title in Don't Panic and later by the online guide).